History of American Pop Music: Chapter 24

 Chapter 24: Introduction

-In the late 1960s and 1970s, two related but distinct styles—country rock and southern rock—reconnected American rock and roll with one of its earliest roots: the blend of country and western music with rock and roll.
-That blend appeared clearly in early rock music of the 1950s, especially in rockabilly.
-However, by the early 1960s, this fusion receded, and country elements appeared less frequently in mainstream rock.
-While psychedelic rock, Motown, and the British Invasion dominated the airwaves, elements like twang, honky-tonk storytelling, and rural influences seemed far removed from the countercultural imagination.
+In the late 1960s and 1970s, two related but distinct styles—country rock and Southern rock—brought American rock and roll back into contact with one of its early sources: the mixture of country and western music with rock and roll.
+That connection had been easy to hear in the 1950s, especially in rockabilly, where country singing and guitar playing mixed with rhythm and blues.
+By the early 1960s, the rockabilly sound had faded from the mainstream, and country elements became less common in rock.
+Psychedelic rock, Motown, and the British Invasion filled the airwaves, while twang and honky-tonk storytelling seemed increasingly distant from contemporary rock culture.

 Bob Dylan’s Nashville Albums